gem/oq-engine/doc/manual/oq-manual.rst

 :::::::::

-Starting from OpenQuake engine27, the user may also provide a set of tags for each asset in the exposuremodel.
+Starting from OpenQuake engine27, the user may also provide a set of tags for each asset in the *Exposure Model*.
 The primary intended use case for the tags is to enable aggregation or accumulation of risk results (casualties / damages / losses) for each tag.
-The tags could be used to specify location attributes, occupancy types, or insurance policy codes for the different assets in the exposuremodel.
+The tags could be used to specify location attributes, occupancy types, or insurance policy codes for the different assets in the *Exposure Model*.

-The example exposuremodel shown in
+The example *Exposure Model* shown in
 Listing `[lst:input_exposure_tags] <#lst:input_exposure_tags>`__
 illustrates how one or more tags can be defined for each asset.